 When does the competition start: The competition runs from September to January each year.
-Registration for the 2018-2019 will open in the late fall via www.futurecity.org.
-We recommend you register early in order to have more time to complete the program.
+We recommend you register early in the season in order to have more time to complete the program.

 Goal: To foster an interest in math, science, and engineering through hands-on, real world applications.

 Result: Students will learn how math, science and engineering shape the infrastructure of the city around them.
 Students also learn life skills such as problem solving, teamwork, research, written and verbal communication, computer literacy, and gain an increased awareness of community related issues.

 Prizes: The winning team from the Regional Competition will have an opportunity to compete in the National Competition in Washington DC, where the national winning team receives a trip to Space Camp.

 Competition Planning Committee